Australian-Parliamentary-Speech/Scraper/docs/src/usage.md

     filename = "senate_xmls/1999/1999_06_25.xml"

 [ general_options ]
-    # senate or house
     which_house = "senate"
-    # year range
     year = [1901,2025]
-    # false to skip scraping, edit still remains
     xml_parsing = true
-    # steps for editting
     edit = ["speaker_time","re","free_node","flatten","flatten","column_decorate","re"]
-    #false to skip edits
     csv_edit = true
-    #false to skip all run xml functions and only to write samples or remove steps
     run_xml_toggle = true
     sample = false
-    # whether to remove some steps once program finishes
     remove_nums = [0,1,2,3,4,5,6]
-    # does it require xml name cleaning to ensure dates are in the right format
     xml_name_clean = false
 ```
 Note that if the date for the single xml is out of range from the year defined, the program might not run.